 Effect on Bones.
 Excessive alcohol consumption increases the risk for brittle bones and osteoporosis.

 Effect on Breast Cancer.
-Any woman who is at high risk for breast cancer should consider not drinking at all or drinking very sparingly.
+Alcohol increases the risk for breast cancer.
+Any woman who is at high risk should consider not drinking at all or drinking very sparingly.

 Many women need to increase physical activity and reduce caloric intake in the years before and after menopause.
 Weight gain is common during these years, and it can be sudden and distressing, particularly when habitual exercise and eating patterns are no longer effective in controlling weight.
 In addition to reducing risk factors for heart disease, weight loss may help lessen frequency and severity of hot flashes.